sampennington/react-scroll-tracker/README.md

 ## Usage with no scroll depths

-useScrollTracker can also be used as is, with no parameters provided in order to update on every scroll depth change.
-However it's not recommended as will cause a render on every change, which could affect performance.
+useScrollTracker can also be used with no parameters to track continuous scroll position.
+To prevent performance issues from excessive re-renders, updates are automatically throttled to occur at most once every 100ms by default.

 ```tsx
 import React from 'react';